Charles-Ndugire/pitching-app/README.md

 ## Known Bugs
-* There are no known bugs currently but pull requests are allowed incase you spot a bug
+* No known bugs currently but pull requests are allowed incase you spot a bug.

 ## Contact Information